 It's also worth considering whether the fish oil used contained vitamin D3, though it's unlikely since most fish oils sold today do not appear to contain D3.
 Cod liver oil does, but as discussed elsewhere, the heavy concentration of vitamin A in cod liver oil might override the beneficial effects of the vitamin D3 it contains.

-The next page, More Evidence Nutrition Matters, discusses a study that assessed the impact on certain reading skills after supplementation with a multi-vitamin.
+The companion article to this one, More Evidence Nutrition Matters, discusses a study that assessed the impact on certain reading skills after supplementation with a multi-vitamin.
 As with this fish oil study, a subset of the children had a particularly positive response.